 "All of the hottest and most exotic objects in the universe radiate strongly in the ultraviolet range," says Dr. Hutchings.
 "By exploring distant galaxies in ultraviolet light, we can study the formation and life cycle of galaxies, as well as star formation within galaxies.
 That's one of the science drivers of this project," he explains.

 In collaboration with the Canadian Space Agency (CSA), Hutchings co-led the development of the three Canadian detectors for UVIT, the twin UV and visible imaging telescopes on India's ASTROSAT.

 "This is a technology that Canada had never developed before," says Hutchings.
 "The detectors capture each photon of light as it arrives and record its location and time of arrival.
 These are then stored, and an image is created.
 Also, the UVIT telescopes are far more capable than those flown previously, and can observe far larger areas of sky."

 Led by the Indian Space Research Organisation, ASTROSAT is a collaboration between four Indian organisations: the Tata Institute of Fundamental Research, the Indian Institute of Astrophysics, the Inter-University Centre for Astronomy and Astrophysics, and the Raman Research Institute.
 Two of the payloads are in collaboration with the CSA and the University of Leicester, United Kingdom.

 Canada's participation in the ASTROSAT mission is funded by the CSA with in-kind support from the National Research Council Canada.
 After acquiring Routes AstroEngineering, COM DEV became the prime contractor for the Canadian detectors.

-Canada's participation in ASTROSAT entitles the UVIT team and other Canadian scientists to observation time on the satellite.
-This means opportunities for new astronomy research by Canadian scientists: a panel will select the best proposals and these will be awarded access to the telescope.
+Canada's participation in ASTROSAT entitles Canadian scientists to observation time on the satellite, which means opportunities for unique astronomy research by Canadian astronomers.

 - Date modified: